 MHAC membership is a volunteer position.
 Members serve three-year terms and are expected to commit an average of 20 hours every three months to fulfill their obligation to the Council.
 More details are included in the MHAC membership application.

-In addition, the following Division staff also work directly with the Council and are able to answer questions you may have.
+In addition, the following Bureau staff also work directly with the Council and are able to answer questions you may have.

 Community Planner: Kyra Sanders